manaaziz/ST558-RProj1/README.md

 # Creating a Nice Data Set

-As a Las Vegas native, I really wanted to do something with Vegas Golden Knights (VGK).
-I chose to work with roster data from the 2017/2018 season because that was their first season as a franchise.
-They took the whole NHL by storm and became conference champions.
-I don’t really know that much about hockey, but VGK brought the Las Vegas community together after the tragic October 1st shooting.

-All that being said, I pulled the 2017/2018 Vegas Golden Knights roster from the `roster` endpoint.
-Then, since I knew exactly what I wanted in my data, I created two loop to pull two data sets about the players out of the `players` endpoint in the Stats API.
+As a Las Vegas native, I really wanted to do something with Vegas Golden Knights (VGK), so I pulled the 2017/2018 Vegas Golden Knights roster from the `roster` endpoint.
+Then, since I knew exactly what I wanted in my data, I created two loops to pull two data sets about the players out of the `players` endpoint in the NHL Stats API.

 ``` r
 # read in the roster of the VGK for the 2017/2018 season